jakewdr/tinyBundle/README.md

-# Why?
+# What is this?

-Tiny bundle is a bundler which compresses multiple python files into a single file!
+tinyBundle is a bundler which compresses multiple python files into a single file!

-This is similar to [pyz](https://github.com/BTOdell/pyz) and [zipfile](https://docs.python.org/3/library/zipapp.html) but doesn't require its own file type.

-Hence it acts more like javascript's [rollup](https://rollupjs.org/)
+This is similar to [pyz](https://github.com/BTOdell/pyz) and [zipfile](https://docs.python.org/3/library/zipapp.html) but doesn't require its own file type, hence it acts more like JavaScript's [rollup](https://rollupjs.org/).

-# How to use this?
+# How do I build a bundle?

-Just git clone it and your good to go.

-Your source code should go in the SRC folder with the __main__.py being the file that is initially ran by python.

-The bundle.py can be ran like any other python file or you can use the 'run' function in tinyBundle.py

-# What is example.py?

-example.py contains boilerplate for building your project.
+To build a bundle create a .py file and then import tinyBundle:

+    import tinyBundle

+Then you can build a bundle in the format:

+    tinyBundle.bundle(listOfPythonFiles,outputPath,levelOfCompression)

+# Upcoming features

+ - The ability to bundle other file types (like [webpack](https://webpack.js.org/) can).
+ - The ability to bundle dependencies in the bundle.
+ - A cli version?